Use of EEG monitoring and management of non-convulsive seizures in critically Ill patients: A survey of neurologists

 Digital Object Identifier (DOI)

 Abend, Nicholas S.; Dlugos, Dennis J.; Hahn, Cecil D.; Hirsch, Lawrence J.; and Herman, Susan T., "Use of EEG monitoring and management of non-convulsive seizures in critically Ill patients: A survey of neurologists" (2010).
-Neurology Articles.
+Neurology.
 554.